 If you’re reading this it’s likely that you’re concerned about your own or a loved one’s alcohol use.
 You may be feeling as though there’s no way out of the vicious cycle of drinking every day.
 We’re here to tell you that real change is possible.
-With the right support and guidance from our trained addiction counsellors, recovering from alcoholism is possible for everyone, no matter how dire your current situation may seem right now.
+With the right support and guidance from our team of professionals, recovering from alcoholism is possible for everyone, no matter how dire your current situation may seem right now.

 Recover from Alcoholism

 While there are many types of programmes & treatment options in the UK – such as detox facilities, community treatment, 12-step fellowship meetings and home detox services, residential treatment will always offer the most comprehensive and structured form of treatment, especially to monitor and help with any withdrawal symptoms.

 You’re in safe hands with us, and our goal is to help nurture you in a safe environment by providing you with the necessary tools to sustain long-term abstinence from drink.
 Rehab for alcohol is only the beginning of your recovery journey, and to help support you and your loved ones during and after rehab, we offer family support & aftercare as part of our treatment offering.